JuanDavidDazaR/Workshop--001-Data-engineer/README.md

 ```sh
 echo {} > src/database/credentials.json
 ```

 #### macOS or Linux (Terminal):

 ```sh
 touch src/database/credentials.json
 ```

 This command will create an empty `credentials.json` file in the `src/database/` directory.

 ### Setting Up Database Credentials

+> ⚠ **Warning**
+> When saving the file, whether on Windows or another operating system, it is important to ensure that you save the `credentials.json` file in UTF-8 format.

 #### **Windows (PowerShell or CMD):**

 ```sh
 notepad src/database/credentials.json
 ```

 #### **macOS or Linux:**

 ```sh
 nano src/database/credentials.json
 ```

 You can use **nano** or **vim** to edit the file.